 Seed purveyors were out in force.
 I got my geek on when I met Jere Gettle of Baker Creek Heirloom Seeds (I wanted to ask for a picture but realized that even my garden groupie-ness can only go so far.)
-Seed Savers Exchange and Irish Eyes Garden Seeds.
+Seed Savers Exchange and Seeds of Change were on hand.
+The company that perhaps excited me most of all was off in a “temporary” area (which means in trade show parlance they sold out of the main floor exhibit space – a high class problem for show organizers) Irish Eyes Garden Seeds.
 Irish Eyes carries a great selection of potatoes and garlic and provides useful growing instructions.
 We’ve purchased our potatoes from them for the last four years and have been incredibly happy with them.
 Plus they’re from the the Pacific NW (my homeland) so I may be a bit partial.

 Numerous companies were selling ready made kits for easy installation of raised beds.
 4’x4′ was the popular size in the modular kits.
 Some were more attractive than others.
 The prize winner for innovative, attractive, practical and recycled goes to the Food Map container.
 Made of recycled plastic milk jugs, this is a garden solution that even the most urbane can love.
 As evidenced by this article by the too-cool-for-school folks at Apartment Therapy.